microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 Download the latest release:  [SCSM-Diagnostic-Tool.ps1](https://github.com/microsoft/CSS-SystemCenter-ServiceManager/releases/latest/download/SCSM-Diagnostic-Tool.ps1)

 ## Description
 The *SCSM Diagnostic Tool* allows you to collect diagnostic logs from your Service Manager environment to help you and Microsoft technical support engineers to resolve Service Manager technical incidents faster.
 It is a light, script-based, open-source tool.

 SCSM Diagnostic Tool discovers the SCSM components installed locally on the system (like Primary/Secondary Management Server, Data Warehouse Management Server, Portal, Console) and collects information accordingly.

-In addition, it runs predefined "rules" against the collected info and generates a file named *Findings.html*.
+Afterwards, it runs predefined "rules" against the collected info and generates a file named `Findings.html`.
 Customers can open this file and can implement the suggested actions prior to open a ticket with Microsoft Customer Support Services (CSS).

-SCSM Diagnostic Tool is developed and maintained by members of the Microsoft System Center technical support team in CSS.

 # How to run